Shiva1803/PBL/README.md

-# PBL Project: Sentiment analysis model for analying tweets on X
+# PBL Project: Sentiment analysis model for analyzing tweets on X
 <p> This ML model uses <strong>Logistic regression</strong> to analyze tweets and predict whether it's sentiment is positive or negative.
 The project is trained on <a href = "https://www.kaggle.com/datasets/kazanova/sentiment140">Sentiment140</a> dataset and has been deployed via Streamlit.</p>